 On their own, rat baits are only a partial solution to a greater problem.

 The best rat bait can kill a rat, sure, but it may take time to do it.
 All baits rely on the rat eating them.
 If too little is consumed, the bait may not be effective on its own.

 Bait can also be used to entice a rodent into a trap.
 Whether you opt for humane traps or deadly ones, traps tend to be more effective overall than the bait alone.

 If your goal is to lure rats into a trap, commercial baits may not be as efficient as bits of food.
-Things which are easily identified by the rat as food will draw them in, making it easier to trap them.
+Things that are easily identified by the rat as food will draw them in, making it easier to trap them.

 For standalone bait, it needs to draw the rat’s interest while also poisoning them.
-That’s more complex, and may require a bit of creativity in use.
+That’s more complex and may require a bit of creativity in use.

 Different Rat Types, Different Baits

 The type of rat you’re dealing with will also come into play.
 Different rats like different bait types.

 In the United States, there are two types of common rats.

 Norway rats, sometimes called sewer rats or brown rats, tend to be ground-dwellers.
 These are large rats, often grey or grey-brown in coloration, and are common in gardens and yards.
 They may also take shelter in building foundations or the lower part of the walls.